By Joe Casey

 The reality is that most organizations aren’t prepared for formal phased retirement programs.
 Yet, many are open to informal arrangements with valuable employees who want to transition to retirement gradually.
 And, if your company is not, many other organizations are eager to tap into the skills and experience of seasoned workers in alternative work arrangements, like consulting, that can allow you to create a bridge job.
 It takes some homework and planning, but taking charge and being proactive may just lead you to the bridge you want.

 Joe Casey is a former senior HR executive who’s become a retirement coach in his second career.
+He writes for The RW Blog and is the co-host a retirement lifestyle podcast.

 Cahill, K.E., Giandrea, M.D. & Quinn, J.F.
 (2015).
 Retirement patterns and the macro-economy: The prevalence and determinants of bridge jobs, phased retirement, and reentry among three recent cohorts of older Americans.
 The Gerontologist, 55(3),384-403.